azet/EIM/README.md

 README
 ======

-this script is intended to run offsite (vserver/dedicated/..) as a replacement for alerting services like internetvista.com it is a threaded ruby script. so far i've tested ~200 url/ping checks in under two seconds on a single core VM with 512mb ram.
+this script is intended to run offsite (vserver/dedicated/..) as a replacement for alerting services like internetvista.com. it is a threaded ruby script. so far i've tested ~200 url/ping checks in under two seconds on a single core VM with 512mb ram. this readme file will (probably) be extended soon.

 requirements:
 -------------
-- ruby 1.8
+- ruby 1.8+
 - sendmail (or equivalent)
 - sms gateway (if needed)